pierrediedhiou/cybersecurity-journey/glossary.md

   - **Stagers** — Small payload that sets up connection, downloads stage
   - **Stages** — Downloaded by stager, enables larger payloads
   - **Adapters** — Converts payloads into different formats
+  - **portfwd** — Meterpreter command that forwards a local port to a remote service, used for pivoting into internal networks
+- **Privilege Escalation** — The process of gaining higher access than originally permitted.
+In Meterpreter: getsystem
 ## R
 - **Ransomware** — Malware that encrypts files and demands payment for decryption
 - **RCE** — Remote Code Execution, running code on a target system remotely